mydafzal/ai-marketing-studio/README.md

-This is the Reeply AI Marketing Manager.
+This is the Reeply AI Marketing Manager Repository.